matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - **Phase robustness:** Phase-alignment decays remain well-fit (high R²) and typically change at the percent level at the primary threshold

-        - **Sensitivity checks:** Kp ≥ 4/5 produce fewer storm days (41 and 10) and show metric-specific modulation (notably pos_jitter/phase_alignment), interpreted cautiously
+        - **Sensitivity checks:** Kp ≥ 4/5 produce fewer storm days (41 and 10) and show metric-specific modulation (notably pos_jitter/phase_alignment), without overturning the primary null result

     Interpretation: The stratified results do not show strong dependence on space-weather conditions, which disfavors purely ionospheric or geomagnetic drivers in the forms tested here.